muratcan-yuksel/articles/nodeJS/traversy-expressJS.md

 ## Middleware

+When someone visits your site, their web-browser sends a request to your server.
+Express takes that request and passes it through all of the middleware functions that you have defined and used in your project.

 Now, conside the previous example, but instead of having the members inside the index.js, I've created a Members.js file and exported it to index.js.

 I also open Postman and send a get request to http://localhost:5000/api/members